afrodesia/covid19-company-guest-registration/README.md

 This project aims to digitize the guest registration process and brings efficiency in the process for identifying whos was in the office, including the GDPR compliant deletion of the data.

-Technically thi project is build on a React frontend and [Cockpit CMS}(https://getcockpit.com/) as backend.
+Technically this project is build on a React frontend and [Cockpit CMS}(https://getcockpit.com/) as backend.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).